ckarwin/AMEGO_X_Simulations/README.md

 Note: we are using the simulated events from the last step: **GRB170817A.inc1.id1.sim**.
 And for the reconstruction we use the configuration file: **revan_AMEGOX_R1_below10MeV.cfg**. <br />

-- When the GUI comes up do: Reconstruction -> Start event reconstruction
+- When the GUI comes up run: Reconstruction -> Start event reconstruction

 - The main terminal output at the end of the run is below:
 ```